net8floz/GMNoesis/readme.md

 GMNoesis, pronounce Gee'm'no'yee'sis', is a GameMaker extension.
 Currently only supports windows but you can change that by making a PR.

+# Whats the state right now?
+It will load all your fonts and images and textures and display them. you can use inputs.

 ## How to work on the DLL